-The person, company or business responsible for erecting unauthorised signs on public property shall be issued with and enforcement fine and shall be issued with an enforcement fine and shall be requested to remove the sigh within 7 days.
+The person, company or business responsible for erecting unauthorised signs on public property shall be issued with and enforcement fine and shall be requested to remove the sign within 7 days.
 Failure to comply with this request will result in further fines being issued.
 All signs erected without a licence on public roads / places will be removed.
 Cost for removal of signs may be recovered by Meath County Council.